Here is my story.

 In July 2007, I was a healthy 34 year old living outside of Toronto with my wife, dog and 5-month-old son.
 Life was fantastic; I was working out, eating properly and even gave up casual drinking to stay as healthy as I could for my son.

 The first week of July gave me a 180 degree switch to my life.
 My left side started getting weak and I noticed my toes started buckling under my foot a little as I walked up the stairs.
 I thought nothing of it until, at the end of a long work week, I was carrying my son up the stairs and my leg and arm buckled to the point where I nearly fell and dropped my son- I managed to regain my balance before this happened.

-We realized that something was really wrong and my wife rushed me to the hospital.
+We realized that something was really wrong and I got my son taken care of and headed to the hospital via ambulance

 I was admitted that night and stayed for a week.
 After numerous tests, CAT scans and an MRI, I was told that I was experiencing demyelination on the right side of my brain.
 At this point, I was dragging my left side behind me when I tried to walk.
 I was confused and frustrated but knew that a loss of hope wouldn’t get me through this.
 I didn’t care to see what I had, I just needed to focus on a game plan was to get me through this.
 It was after the spinal tap that showed inflammation in my spine and I was diagnosed with Multiple Sclerosis (MS).

 MS is an autoimmune condition resulting in the degeneration of the myelin sheath.
 MS affects the ability of nerve cells in the brain and spinal cord to communicate with each other effectively.
 Conventional medicine teaches that this is an irreversible degenerative disease that causes sufferers increasing physical and cognitive disability.
 It is believed to have no cure.